microsoft/vscode-tools-for-ai/docs/quickstart-05-pai.md

 ![Job submission to a PAI cluster](./media/pai/submit-job-auto-upload.png)

 > [!NOTE]
-> For PAI and BatchAI clusters, users can store their scripts and data in cloud storage and specify the path in job properties.
+> For PAI clusters, users can store their scripts and data in cloud storage and specify the path in job properties.
 In this case, please select **No**.

 A new ai-job-properties.json file is then created and opened in editor window for review.